Pirates of the South China Coast: History

 After this incident, Chinese pirates had to flee to Guangdong.
 To compete for turf, they attacked each other.
 Finally, they found it would just destroy themselves.
-In 1805, seven pirate leaders made an agreement, a pirate alliance was founded.
-Seven leaders were: Zheng Yi (Red Flag Fleet), Guo Podai (Black Flag Fleet), Liang Bao (White Flag Fleet), Jin Guyang (Green Flag Fleet), Wu Shi'er (Blue Flag Fleet), Wu Zhiqing (Yellow Flag Fleet) and Zheng Laotong.
-Not long after, Zheng Laotong surrendered to Chinese government, actually there were six gangs joined the alliance.
-The Red Flag Fleet led by Zheng Yi was the strongest gang in the alliance, as a matter of course, he was selected the leader of the alliance.
+In 1805, seven pirate leaders made an agreement and the Guangdong Pirate Confederation was founded.
+The seven leaders were: Zheng Yi (Red Flag Fleet), Guo Podai (Black Flag Fleet), Liang Bao (White Flag Fleet), Jin Guyang (Green Flag Fleet), Wu Shi'er (Blue Flag Fleet), Wu Zhiqing (Yellow Flag Fleet) and Zheng Laotong.
+Not long after, Zheng Laotong surrendered to the Chinese government, which left six fleets in the alliance.
+The Red Flag Fleet led by Zheng Yi was the strongest of the fleets in the alliance, and he was selected the leader of the alliance.
 Ladrones Islands (present-day Wanshan Archipelago), Hong Kong and Leizhou Peninsula became pirate hotbeds.

 Zheng Yi died suddenly in Vietnam on 16 November 1807.
-His widow Ching Shih, became new leaders of Red Flag Fleet.
-Later, Ching Shih married with adoptive son Cheung Po Tsai, Cheung succeeded the leaders and leader of the alliance.
-It made Guo Podai resentful.
+His widow Ching Shih, became the new leader of the Red Flag Fleet.
+Later, Ching Shih re-married and adopted Cheung Po Tsai as her son, Cheung became the new leader of the alliance, which made Guo Podai resentful.

-Now Red Flag Fleet had 30,000 men and several hundred vessels, it became a big threat to Qing China and Portuguese Macau.
-In September 1809, Cheung was attacked by Portuguese Navy in the Tiger's Mouth.
+Now the Red Flag Fleet had 30,000 men and several hundred vessels, it became a big threat to Qing China and Portuguese Macau.
+In September 1809, Cheung was attacked by the Portuguese Navy in the Tiger's Mouth.
 In November, Cheung was besieged by Chinese-Portuguese Navy in Chek Lap Kok.
 Cheung asked for Guo Podai's help, however, Guo refused.
 In a day of fog, Cheung fled from the battlefield.
 He was furious at Guo and vowed revenge on him.
-A navy battle between Red Flag Fleet and Chinese navy broke out in December, in the battle, Cheung was ambushed by Guo's Black Flag Fleet, and defeated.
+A navy battle between the Red Flag Fleet and the Chinese navy broke out in December, in the battle, Cheung was ambushed by Guo's Black Flag Fleet, and defeated.
 Several vessels of Cheung were captured by Guo.
-After the battle, Guo surrendered to Chinese government, Guo became an official of Chinese navy.
+After the battle, Guo surrendered to the Chinese government and became an official of the Chinese navy.

 Hearing the news, Cheung refused to surrender.
 However, more and more pirates surrendered.
 In January 1810, Cheung was persuaded to surrender.
 He delivered his fleet and weapons on 20 April.
 Cheung became a Chinese naval officer.
-On 24 May, Chinese-Vietnamese navy were dispatched to suppress the remnants of pirates.
+On 24 May, a combined Chinese-Vietnamese navy was dispatched to suppress the remnants of pirates.
 Cheung and Guo took part in the battle.
-The main part of pirate fleet was destroyed in the battle.
+The main part of the pirate fleet was destroyed in the battle.
 It marked the end of Chinese pirates' era.

 On 26 June, 1857, Chinese pirates defeated the Portuguese in the Ningpo massacre.